• Skip to main content

 Below are the new words used in the example sentence.

-What time is it now in America?
+By the way, what time is it now in Japan?

 Below are the new words used in the example sentence.